 I will not attempt to summarize the positions of all parties who spoke at the hearing.
+The FDIC has a transcript of the hearing available to distribute to all who are interested.
 A variety of alternatives were presented and discussed.
 These ranged from the purchase of FDIC-issued interest-bearing obligations by SAIF-member institutions to recapitalize the SAIF, to a one-time special assessment on SAIF-member institutions, to use of interest on RTC funds remaining at year-end to pay interest on the FICO bonds, to using the excess RTC funds in some form to meet future losses to the SAIF, to merging the two insurance funds.
 We intend to consider the views of all of the witnesses, as well as the many comment letters received, as we continue our analysis of the proposed assessment rates.